aiforged/docs/docs/services/utilities/custom-code.md

 #### Option A: From Parent Service View

 1. Open the parent service.
-2. Click the Add Service dropdown and select Utility Service.&#x20;
+2. Click the Add Service dropdown and select Utility Service.
 3. Choose **Custom Code**.
 4. In the utility’s settings, specify when it should run:
     * Execute Before Process = Pre-processor
     * Execute After Process = Post-processor
 5. Save.

 #### Option B: From Service Flow Configurator

 1. Open the parent service’s Service Flow Configurator.
-2. Expand the Utility Service Types group.&#x20;
+2. Expand the Utility Service Types group.
 3. Drag the Custom Code utility onto the parent service:
     * Drop to the left for Pre-processor.
-   * Drop to the right for Post-processor.&#x20;
+    * Drop to the right for Post-processor.
 4. Save.

 !!! info